 Last year Facilities Management piloted new building shutdowns over the Thanksgiving and Winter holidays.
-The savings realized from these shutdowns encouraged our team to applying them to 3-day weekend holidays, like the Cesar Chavez weekend in March.
+The savings realized from these shutdowns encouraged our team to apply similar measures to other holidays, like the 3-day weekend for Cesar Chavez Day in March 2017.

 First we came up with a list of 50 buildings to include in the shutdown.
-This shutdown was special because it included our very own Rifle Range (home of the Energy Conservation Office)!
+This shutdown list even included our very own Rifle Range building (home of the Energy Conservation Office)!